LHX Straddle Strategy

 What is a straddle on LHX?

 A straddle on LHX is the straddle strategy applied to LHX (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With LHX stock trading near $303.83, the strikes shown on this page are snapped to the nearest listed LHX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LHX stock at $291.47 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LHX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LHX straddle max profit and max loss calculated?